YC-backed Ropeo brings on-demand fashion to Latin America

 The user has all weekend to try on the clothes alongside their existing wardrobe and determine what they’d like to actually buy.
 On Monday, Ropeo rolls through again and picks up the clothes that the user doesn’t want.

 What’s more, Ropeo lets users pay for their wares with cash.
-The company says that 2/3 of the Latin American community use cash to pay for things over credit card.
+The company says that 2/3 of the Latin American community uses cash to pay for things over credit card.

 Ropeo sources its clothing inventory from boutiques as well as big fast-fashion brands, getting a commission on the clothes it sells from the boutiques.
 And of course, Ropeo is a subscription service, so it charges the user $7/month.
 That said, the company knows that not everyone wants to spend money on clothes month in and month out, so it is an opt-in service, asking users to notify the company if they want this month’s delivery.